ulgenmf/Ai-Image-Creator/README.md

-# A humble duplicate for DALLE AI
+# A humble duplicate of DALLE AI

 This app is a bit of demonstration of my skills.Keep in mind that I am still a beginner who wants to improve.
 Therefore I woould aproicate an honest or even  cruel critics.